jorenn92/Maintainerr/CONTRIBUTING.md

 ### Getting Started

-1. [Fork](https://help.github.com/articles/fork-a-repo/) the repository to your own GitHub account and [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device:
+1. [Fork](https://help.github.com/articles/fork-a-repo/) the repository to your own GitHub account and [clone](https://help.github.com/articles/cloning-a-repository/) the fork to your local device:

    ```bash
    git clone https://github.com/YOUR_USERNAME/Maintainerr.git